 My research examines the politics of refugee populations focusing on the impacts of humanitarian aid on political violence and how social networks shape local governance in refugee communities.
 I have designed and managed multiple surveys in Lebanon and experimental focus-group research in Lebanon and Jordan.
 I conducted 20 months of fieldwork in Lebanon, and have lived and worked in Lebanon, Syria, Egypt, and Yemen for nearly five years.
 I have conducted research in partnership with the World Bank, International Rescue Committee, and the UN Refugee Agency.

 - “Cooperation, Resources, and Network Structure.
 Theory and Evidence from the Syrian Refugee Crisis.”
 (Online Appendix) (Audio vignettes: Audio and subtitles)

 - “Humanitarian Aid and Civil War.
 Quasi-Experimental Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
 Revise and resubmit at Journal of Conflict Resolution.
 (Online Appendix)

 - Syrian Refugees and Their Hosts in Jordan, Lebanon, and the Kurdistan Region of Iraq: Lives, Livelihoods, and Local Impacts.
 The World Bank.
-Forthcoming.
+Unpublished.
 With Nandini Krishnan, Tara Vishwanath, Monica Biradavolu, Kevin Carey, Matthew Groh, Meghan Lucas, Nethra Palaniswamy, Flavio Russo Riva, Dhiraj Sharma, Thomas Ginn and Jacob Goldston.

 - “‘Giving More’ Through Direct Cash Aid.”
 Refugees Deeply.
 July 20, 2016.